zmrocze/wine-quality/README.md

 # what it is
 analysis of wine_quality dataset (http://archive.ics.uci.edu/ml/datasets/wine+quality)

-great graphs!!! drawn using bokeh library. graphs included as jpg in repo
+great graphs!!! drawn using bokeh library. graphs included as png in repo

 simple keras models to predict wine quality and colour